kurator-org/kurator-akka/README.md

 ##### YAML declaration of the Python version of the Multiplier actor

 In addition to the Java or Python definition of an actor, an actor declaration authored in YAML is needed to make the actor available for use in workflows.
-The following declares that the actor named `MultiplyByFactor` invokes the `multiply()` function defined in the file `multiplier.py`:
+The following declares that the actor named `Multiplier` invokes the `multiply()` function defined in the file `multiplier.py`:

     - id: Multiplier
       type: PythonFunctionActor